 Hard skills include skills like Microsoft Word, Excel, typing, mechanical ability and equipment operating.
 If you can create budgets in Excel in one position, you should be able to manage inventory in Excel in your next position.
 If you fixed automobile engines at one job, your mechanical abilities should be useful in an appliance repair position.

-- The situation, action, result, or the SAR, method can help you identify additional skills to match to the job description.
-Write down a situation you handled successfully, describe the actions you took to solve the problem and describe or quantify the results you achieved.
+- Use the situation, task, action, result, or the STAR, method to help you identify additional skills to match to the job description.
+Write down a situation you handled successfully, highlight a specific task you took on, describe the actions you took to solve the problem and describe or quantify the results you achieved.

 - Extract key skills.
 Compare your resume with the actual job description.
 Match the key skill requirements from the job description with your key skills.